 💬 q+a

-Do not cook this watermelon simple syrup over heat because prolonged heat will change the flavor of the watermelon.
-If you’ve ever enjoyed grilled watermelon, you’ll know the flavor is more muted, deep, and less sweet.
+Do not cook this watermelon simple syrup over heat because heat will change the flavor of the watermelon.
+If you’ve ever enjoyed grilled watermelon, you’ll know the flavor is more muted and less sweet.
 Since we are going for the classic watermelon flavor here, we don’t want to alter the flavor by cooking it.

-Since this watermelon syrup is not heated while preparing it, it has a shorter shelf life of 5-7 days when refrigerated as opposed to two weeks or more with other fruit-infused simple syrups.
-If you want to make your watermelon syrup last longer, add 1 tablespoon of Everclear or 80-proof vodka to your syrup.
+Since this watermelon syrup is not heated while making it, it has a shorter shelf life of 5-7 days when refrigerated (as opposed to two weeks or more with other fruit-infused simple syrups).
+If you want to make your watermelon syrup last longer, add 1 TBSP of Everclear or 80-proof vodka to your syrup.

 The only limit is your imagination!
 You can use it to create homemade beverages like watermelon limeade, watermelon soda pop, or cocktails like watermelon martinis.

 I recommend using this mainly in beverages because it is much thinner than a breakfast syrup or dessert sauce.
-Although you can also drizzle it on ice cream, and pancakes, or use it to moisten layer cakes and impart a watermelon flavor.
 It would be delicious drizzled between layers of a vanilla or lemon cake!

 If you make this recipe, please leave a review in the comments and a star rating!